RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 String>` (for simplicity this parser assumes there is only a single argument per name).
 With this, an invocation of

-User invocation

 ```console
 $ app --name Bob --answer 42
 ```

-can create a map looking like this:
+would create a map looking like this:

 ```json
 {